Shloyem/Encode-Bootcamp/Lesson14/Solution/14-Solution.md

+TL;DR - Teams were either
+1. Getting the right guess because it's not random and depends on block number.
+2. Mistaking to underflow the points variable.

 ## Oracle contract:

 1. getRandomNumber() is external: an intermediary contract can call this function, and get the winning "guess" for Lottery.makeAGuess.